old-jekyll-templates/Twenty-Jekyll-Theme/_texts/green-curry-chicken.md

 5. Pour the other half of the coconut cream into the wok and bring to the boil.
 6. Add the kaffir lime leaf and eggplant (or zucchini).
 7. Cook for 2-3 minutes until chicken is cooked through and vegetables are cooked, but not too soft.
-8. Remove from head and immediately stir through the basil leaves.
+8. Remove from heat and immediately stir through the basil leaves.
 9. Garnish with a few fresh basil leaves (and chilli if you like).
 10. Serve with Jasmine rice.